parsa-hedayatnia/energymonitor/README.md

 In mode 1 its aggregate energy, but in mode 2 the data is per hour.
 In order to work in these modes you have to enter SSID and Password which you want to use for your device.
 In mode 1,2 you device works as an Access Point.

 ![Mode1,2](/Screenshots/Mode1,2.PNG)

 ### Mode 3
 In the third mode your device works as a node.
 It should be connected into a SSID and use it as a gateway.
-So you have to enter SSID and Password of a gateway.
+So you should enter SSID and Password of a router or external network.

 ![Mode3](/Screenshots/Mode3.PNG)

 ### Mode 4(Gateway)
 The last mode is gateway mode.
 SEM device is a gateway here.
 So you should enter SSID and Password of a router or external network.
 Here you should enter the token which MobileApp or website gives to you.
 The network which you connect to, should be the one in mode 3

 ![Mode4](/Screenshots/Mode4.PNG)